maxisam/ngx-clipboard/README.md

 2. This project used [commitizen](https://github.com/commitizen/cz-cli) and [semantic-release](https://github.com/semantic-release/semantic-release) to handle npm version from CI
     + run git add first to add your changes to staging
     + use `npm run commit` to commit, and CI will do the rest.
+    + if changes contain breaking change, use `BREAKING CHANGE` keyword in the comment to trigger major release
+    + before push to git and trigger CI, you can dry run `npm run semantic-release` locally to make sure the version number is push as expected.

 ## Troubleshooting